AO 2026 women's draw: Joint learns road to teenage dream

 [WC] Taylah Preston (AUS)204vZhang Shuai (CHN)73

-Daria Kasatkina, Ajla Tomljanovic, Kimberly Birrell, and Priscilla Hon have been presented with more favourable first-round draws and will have to wait until the end of qualifying today to learn their opening-round opponents.
+Daria Kasatkina, Ajla Tomljanovic, and Priscilla Hon have also been presented with more favourable first-round draws, with the trio all drawing qualifiers.